cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 The Strat teaches us *What do we know to be true?*

+"Price Action is not governed by physics, not mathematics, its an aggregate of aggression of the buying and selling participants which we can identify though timeframe continuity combined with actionable signals as defined by the 3 universal scenarios because its impossible for price not to trade within one of these three scenarios."
+By Rob Black

 ## Winning and Loosing Trades

 ### Losing trades look like...